blackboxlogic/blackboxlogic.github.io/ssehc.md

 * Force-Un-Capture: Pawns can move backward at an angle one space *forcing* your opponent to un-captured a piece.
 Force-un-capture is only legal if your opponent can legally un-capture a pieces.
 * Un-Promoting: Any non-king piece on your last row can be swapped by a captured pawn before you un-move (the old piece becomes captured).
 The pawn must be un-moved on the same turn (if it can't legally un-move, then un-promoting was not legal).
 * Un-En-passant: If your opponent's pawn un-moved backward at an angle from your third row to your 4th row, you may un-capture a pawn on your 4th row on the file their pawn un-moved from (and announce "en-passant").
-* Pawns may never be un-moved or un-captured to their first row
+* Pawns may never be un-moved or un-captured to their first row.

 ## Ending a Game
-* Win by Returning Home: If a player get all their pieces to their starting chess position that player wins.
+* Win by Returning Home: If a player gets all their pieces to their starting chess position that player wins.
-* As Close as Possible: If all your pieces are on the board and your only legal un-moves would take a piece out of its home position then you may declar the game over.
+* As Close as Possible: If all your pieces are on the board and your only legal un-moves would take a piece out of its home position then you may declare the game over.
 See "As Close as Possible Scoring" to determine the winner.
 * Resigning, draw by repition, draw by agreement and 50-move-rule are the same as normal chess.

 ### As Close as Possible Scoring